OpenScienceLabs/opensciencelabs.github.io/pages/guidelines/mentoring/index.md

 ## Setting goals and expectations

-According to [Harvard University](harvard-mentoring-guide) suggests that both mentors and mentees establish their objectives, expectations and actively collaborate to have effective mentoring.
+According to [Harvard University][harvard-mentoring-guide] suggests that both mentors and mentees establish their objectives, expectations and actively collaborate to have effective mentoring.
 Here there some steps to consider: